jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 on Kickstarter and Patreon to the years she spent building her community and creating a connection with her fans.
-She wrote in The Art of Asking , “Good art is made, good art is shared, help is offered, ears are bent, emotions are exchanged, the compost of real, deep connection is
+She wrote in The Art of Asking, “Good art is made, good art is shared, help is offered, ears are bent, emotions are exchanged, the compost of real, deep connection is